 As the world bakes under record heat, the nearly 200 parties to the Paris Agreement are developing new national plans to counter climate change.
 Experts say the blueprints, due in 2025, will be crucial to determining whether humanity can stave off a bleak future of droughts, heatwaves and other extreme weather.

-The strategies, known as nationally determined contributions, will outline how countries plan to adapt to climate change and rein in the greenhouse gas emissions that are warming the planet and creating climate chaos.
+The plans, known as nationally determined contributions, will outline how countries plan to adapt to climate change and rein in the greenhouse gas emissions that are warming the planet and creating climate chaos.
 Work on the plans comes amid news that June was the 13th month in a row to set a new temperature record.

-Nationally determined contributions are at the heart of the Paris Agreement, which aims to limit global temperature rise to 1.5°C over pre-industrial levels, a mark that would allow the Earth to avoid the worst impacts of climate change
+Nationally determined contributions are at the heart of the Paris Agreement, which aims to limit global temperature rise to 1.5°C over pre-industrial levels, a mark that would allow the Earth to avoid the worst impacts of climate change.

 For more on how nationally determined contributions work and how they can help keep the 1.5°C goal alive, check out the video.